hermangroup/docs/introduction/how-to-buy.rst

   Graviex is a part of the Gravio ecosystem, a blockchain-based communication platform.
 It offers extremely low rates and fees for trading.
-DASH can be traded against BTC, ETH, LTC and DOGE.
+HISTORIA can be traded against BTC, ETH, LTC and DOGE.

 Bitqist
   .. image:: exchanges/bitqist.png